 A couple miles north of Sunset Blvd in the Palisades lies Paseo Miramar, a five-mile hike that gives you some of the most gobsmacking views of the Pacific Ocean you’ll ever witness.

 But first, you must pay a price.

 I’m not going to lie to you: the first two miles of this thing — a steep, winding, seemingly endless incline up the canyon, with each corner promising relief that never comes — are going to kick you in the face.
 They are going to kick the faces of your friends, your pets, your distant family members, and your unborn children.
+You may even regret not packing a portable defibrillator.
 Add a ponytail to them and they’d be Steven Segal in Out For Justice.
 Your suffering is going to be legendary.

 But then, after about 45 minutes, something magical happens: your body accepts its fate.
 And before you know it, the incline levels out, and you’re slaloming down through green tree-tunnels and past wetlands and up through fields of high, honey-colored grass.
 Finally, you hit the top and there’s a wooden bench waiting for you.
 You flop down and drink in the views of the rolling Palisades, the muted sprawl of the city, the toy-sized Santa Monica Ferris Wheel in the distance, and that sheet of blue rippling from the crescent edges of the continent.
 It’s all yours.

 WHAT: Hike in the Palisades

 WHERE: Trail starts at the top of Paseo Miramar Rd